 —Frances Moore Lappé, excerpt from Time for Progressives to Grow Up

 Sunday, October 2, 2016

-Wall Street: The Trump-China missing link [commentary: part 1 of 2?]
+Wall Street: The Trump-China missing link

 I am posting this article for two reasons: it explains in simple language the reality of some major economic events, and describes the surrealist spectacle of US election campaigns that are presented as a crucial feature of democratic rule.
 The former needs little elaboration on my part.
 So I will confine my comments to the latter because unlike Escobar, I don't take this election for president or for most other major offices seriously.